 Passions cool and Queen Victoria decrees that Harry be awarded a Victoria Cross AND a Knighthood for his dashing – albeit reluctant – service in the war.

 In typically irreverent Flashman fashion our antihero inwardly laughs at what he considers the outrageous, overdone tackiness of Queen Victoria granting him BOTH a VC AND a Knighthood all at once.

 In a way this should have been the last Flashman story chronologically.
 Ruthless and amoral Harry had a figurative “Han Solo coming back to help Luke” moment at the end by acting entirely against type in sparing the prisoners.
-Coupled with his obvious tender regard for Lakshmibai – he even gets emotional at the sight of the statue her people erected of her – Flashman was truly a changed man at the end of this story.
+Coupled with his obvious tender regard for Lakshmibai – he even gets emotional at the sight of the statue her people erected of her – Flashman seems like a changed man near the end of this story.

 FOR MY NUMBER THREE FLASHMAN NOVEL CLICK HERE.

 FOR MY LOOK AT THE TOP SEVEN ROBERT LUDLUM NOVELS CLICK HERE

 FOR MY TAKE ON WILL JORDAN’S RYAN DRAKE NOVELS CLICK HERE.